 Applicants must submit an application, three letters of reference (at least two from faculty), a written personal statement (describe relevant experiences, personal strengths, and professional goals), complete undergraduate transcripts of coursework, and the general aptitude scores of the Graduate Record Examination.

 The Ed.S.
 Degree Phase, consisting of 37 graduate credits, provides the student with additional background in applied research, education foundations and methods, and advanced practica in the delivery of school psychological services.
 Students are placed in the public schools and in the on-campus interdisciplinary clinic.
-They also complete a multicultural practicum in a diverse educational school.
+They also complete a multicultural practicum in a diverse educational setting.
 Students must register for and pass the National Association of School Psychologists Praxis II Examination.
 This examination is usually taken during the second semester of the second year.
 Upon passing the Praxis II examination and successful completion of all requirements during the first two years of the program, except the thesis, students are recommended for the initial license in school psychology and are eligible to enroll in PSYC 787 Internship in School Psychology if the capstone has been completed.